 Martha served on the Board of Hope Acts for 18 months prior to taking over leadership of the organization in January 2018.
 Previously, she served as Director of Communications for Maine Equal Justice Partners, Development Director for Tedford Housing, and Development Director for the Maine Council of Churches.
 Prior to working for non-profits, Martha held various management positions at AT&T and Prudential.
 She received her Bachelors Degree from the University of Connecticut and MBA from the University of Chicago.
 Martha is a Master Gardener and a cellist in the Midcoast Symphony Orchestra.
-She lives in Brunswick with her husband Mitchell and dog Beau.
+She lives in Brunswick with her husband Mitchell.

 Program and Housing Assistant